Environment policy

 Paper use

-We will only procure FSC certified paper for use within the Society and for communicating to members.
+We will only procure FSC certified paper for use within Coventry Building Society and for communicating to members.
 Our in-house print facility is, and will continue to be, accredited with the FSC Chain of Custody certification; ensuring all the paper we use is sourced responsibly, helping to protect forests, wildlife and communities.
 We will also continue to be part of the Forest Carbon Scheme to ensure new trees are planted to absorb carbon dioxide from the air, to make up for the environmental impact of the paper we use.

 We will seek out new ways of working with our members digitally to reduce our paper consumption, by continuing to ask members to provide their email information and look at what other communications we can send to them digitally rather than in hard copy.